-Over a merino wool base layer I’ll throw on a wind-proof fleece and then a down vest on top of that – if it’s a really cold night.
-Then you need a parka like the Canada Goose Expedition Parka or a very warm winter coat with a high collar and a hood like the one I’ve got from Lolé, pictured below.
+Over my capilene or merino wool base layer I’ll throw on a wind-proof fleece and then a down vest like this one on top of that – if it’s a really cold night.
+Then you need a parka like the Patagonia parka or a very warm winter coat with a high collar and a hood like the one I’ve got from Lolé, pictured below.

 I never find that my legs get as cold as my core, partially because a proper parka will cover you to the knees.
 I find that wind-proof mountaineering style pants – no matter what the price tag are adequate as long as I’ve got a great base layer.
 Other people prefer a pair of snow pants on top of that so consider that if you run on the cold side.

 By now you’re going to be looking and feeling like the Michelin man.
 The goal here is warmth so you can spend time outside enjoying the magic unfolding before your eyes.

 The trickiest part if you’re a photographer is keeping your hands warm, especially as you usually have to fine tune the settings on your camera, pull out a flashlight to see what’s happening and fiddle with a tripod.